chinapedia/wikipedia.abstract.en/Page/Kent.md

 Architecture

-Canterbury_Cathedral_-_Portal_Nave_Cross-spire.jpeg]] Kent's geographical location between the Straits of Dover and London has influenced its architecture, as has its Cretaceous geology and its good farming land and fine building clays.
+]] Kent's geographical location between the Straits of Dover and London has influenced its architecture, as has its Cretaceous geology and its good farming land and fine building clays.
 Kent's countryside pattern was determined by a gavelkind inheritance system that generated a proliferation of small settlements.
 There was no open-field system, and the large tracts were owned by the two great abbeys, Christ Church, Canterbury and St Augustine's Abbey, that did not pass into the hands of the king during the Reformation.
 Canterbury Cathedral is the United Kingdom's metropolitan cathedral; it was founded in AD 598 and displays architecture from all periods.
 There are nine Anglo-Saxon churches in Kent.
 Rochester Cathedral is England's second-oldest cathedral, the present building built in the Early English Style.[53]
 These two dioceses ensured that every village had a parish church.

 The sites of Richborough Castle and Dover Castle, along with two strategic sites along Watling Street, were fortified by the Romans and Normans.
 Other important sites include Canterbury city walls and Rochester Castle.[54]
 There remained a need to defend London and thus Kent.
 Deal Castle, Walmer Castle, Sandown Castle (whose remains were eroded by the sea in the 1990s) were constructed in late mediaeval times, and HM Dockyard, at Chatham and its surrounding castles and forts—Upnor Castle, Great Lines, and Fort Amherst—more recently.